frank-liu/todo-app/README.md

 This app includes optional Web Vitals reporting (CLS, FID, FCP, LCP, TTFB).

-- In development, metrics are logged to the console and a lightweight service worker at `public/mock-api.js` intercepts `POST /analytics` with a 204 response so you won't see network errors.
+- In development, metrics are logged to the console by default.
+If `REACT_APP_ANALYTICS_URL` is set, metrics are POSTed there and the mock API service worker is not registered.
-- In production, metrics are sent to the endpoint defined by the environment variable `REACT_APP_ANALYTICS_URL` (falls back to `/analytics` if not set).
+- In production, metrics are always sent to the endpoint defined by `REACT_APP_ANALYTICS_URL` (falls back to `/analytics` if not set).

 Configure the endpoint by setting an environment variable before build: